Rules and Regulations

 3. All member vehicles will display a Club sticker on a rear window of your vehicle.
 No guest will be allowed to park/drive his vehicle on the land except to the Clubhouse.

 4. No vehicles will be driven on the power line during deer season except to retrieve a deer and only then after scheduled hunting hours.
 Power line parking in designated areas only.
-Exceptions: Travel to cross the power line at #1, in front of #6 for access to back clear-cut, to cross power line at #8, and between #15 & #16 and only then after stipulated hunting hours.
-No driving on the power line March 5 - May 5 during turkey season except as specified above.
+Exceptions: Travel to cross the power line at #1, in front of #6 and to cross power line at #8, and only then after stipulated hunting hours.
+No driving on the power line March 15 - May 10 during turkey season except as specified above.

-5. All game laws of the State of South Carolina will be observed with the exception of the button buck counting as an antlerless deer and the Club imposed limits on deer and turkeys.
+5. All game laws of the State of South Carolina will be observed except for the button buck counting as an antlerless deer and the Club imposed limits on deer and turkeys.
 We will not allow button bucks to be harvested on our Club without a fine.
 See Rules #20 and #21.

 6. No drinking of alcoholic beverages while or just before hunting on Club land or anytime during daylight hours while on the Club until after 5:00 p.m.